cobraa9/Network_Scanner_Tool_1.0.6/README.md

 ### 🌟 **Future Plans:**
 👉 **GUI Integration:** Planning to create a user-friendly GUI using **Tkinter** or **PyQt** to improve usability and user experience.
 👉 **Plugin System:** Planning to add support for custom scanning modules.
-👉 **Report Generate:** Planning to update more feature for better packet capturing & result analysis.
+👉 **Advanced Report Generate:** Planning to update more features for better packet capturing and result analysis.
 ---

-## Author ✍️🌍
+## Author ✍️

 **Anirban**

-For Suggestions, feel free to contact me via GitHub. 📩
+For Suggestions, feel free to contact me via GitHub or mail. 📩

 ---